febinrev/rshellz/README.md

 # febrev-linuxploit
-febrev-linuxploit is a linux exploitation framework,,,,,,,,,,creates RATs for linux distros
+febrev-linuxploit is a linux exploitation framework,,,,,,,,,,creates RATs/payloads for linux distros

 usage: